Dog Friendly Beaches

 Photo of Harlyn Bay near Padstow by Coast Radar

-Padstow does not have any beaches in the town itself and Harlyn Bay is one of the best accessible beaches that allows dogs all year.
-A great overall family beach with good surf, rock pools and backed by dunes.
+Padstow has no beaches in the town, and Harlyn Bay is one of the best accessible beaches that allows dogs all year.
+A tremendous overall family beach with good surf, rock pools and dunes.

-If you are in the area it is well worth a visit to National Trust managed Trevose Head that offers spectacular views out along the coast.
+If you are in the area, it is well worth visiting National Trust managed Trevose Head, which offers spectacular views along the coast.

 10. Summerleaze Beach, Bude